spack/schemas/README.md

 > [!TIP]
 > The schemas from this repository are part of https://www.schemastore.org/.
-> If your editor (or an extension) supports JSON Schema Store, validation and autocompletion of Spack configuration files should be **automatic**.
+> If your editor (or an extension) supports JSON Schema Store, validation and autocompletion of Spack configuration files should be **automatic** based on the filename or path (e.g. `spack.yaml or `~/.spack/config.yaml`).

 To get validation and autocompletion of Spack configuration files, enable an extension for the YAML Language Server Protocol (LSP) in your editor of choice.